natharyan/CS-2467-CV-Final-Project/README.md

 Output: Incremental 3D point cloud with more views added.
 Deliverables: Visualize step-by-step growth of the 3D model.

-Bundle Adjustment(on each increment perform bundle adjustment to refine the camera parameters and 3D points):
+Bundle Adjustment(on each incremwent perform bundle adjustment to refine the camera parameters and 3D points):
 We’ll implement or integrate a basic bundle adjustment using libraries like Ceres Solver or g2o to refine camera parameters and 3D points.
 Output: Optimized camera poses and 3D structure.
 Deliverables: We’ll show the before-and-after comparison of the point cloud.